rahulwankhede/ds200/README.md

 # ds200
-Repository for DS 200: Research
+Repository for DS 200: Research Methods

+The data is in the folder data/ and is taken from https://data.gov.in/ The plotting was done in a jupyter notebook (plotter.ipynb) whose python file can be found in plotter.py